 As I wandered the cemetery, I ran into a group of 3 American travelers, who were totally awesome and invited me to wander with them.
 How many times can you say you’ve met someone in a cemetery?

 We explored and took some creepy/crazy pictures, which you can find here, and Melanie even spotted a bone.
 Then we headed out to a park to find Buenos Aires’ fantastic metal flower.
-We were kicked off the grass shortly after we’d sat down, and later we were kicked out of what looked like a Harry Potter-esque ‘whomping willow’ because some guy slept there.
-(No kidding, his mattress was wedged in between two roots.)
+We were kicked off the grass shortly after we’d sat down, and later we were kicked out of what looked like a Harry Potter-esque ‘whomping willow’ because a man slept there.
+(His mattress was wedged in between two roots.)

 The night ended back at Cumana, where we tried the real authentic cazuela, known as locra, which is beans, pork, and chicken in some thick type of gravy-broth.
 Paired with wine and good conversation, it was the perfect way to end the night.
 It’s always awesome to find people who have great stories and a passion for travel.
 And it sure beats sitting in the apartment watching Tom Hanks in Terminal.